Meghana-Gubbala03/ResolveIT-Team-Git/README.md

 ## 🙏 Acknowledgments

-- Built as part of Infosys SpringBoard Virtual Internship 6.0
+- Built as part of Infosys SpringBoard Virtual Internship 6.0.
-- Special thanks to faculty advisors and mentors
+- Special thanks to faculty Maheshvaran sir, advisors and mentors.
 - Great pleasure to work with the amazing team mates.